hans-mayer/blog/_posts/2026-03-15-PPP-with-NTRIP-source-and-rtknavi_qt.markdown

 As we can see there are 71.4% of all points with Q = 1 that is status "FIX".
 I took only those point for the calculation of the average value.
 The area is about
 5 times 6 cm.

+Note: The quality of your RTK fix depends heavily on the quality and proximity of the NTRIP caster.
+If you experience inconsistent results, double-check the coordinates provided by the caster's mountpoint.

 Tools at github: <br>
 A commandline tool to [transform ecef wgs84](https://github.com/hans-mayer/transform_ecef_wgs84){:target="_blank"} data. <br>